joshdors/portfolio/src/projects/hirely.md

 ---
-title: "Seeker"
+title: "Hirely"
-summary: Quick summary of project goes here.
+summary: Designing a conceptual mobile app to easily search and apply to jobs as well as track all in one app.
 tags:
-type: "Mobile design"
+type:
+- Mobile Design
+- Concept
 year: "2024"
-thumb: "/img/thumb.png"
+thumb: "/img/test.png"
 date: 2024-06-25
 ---